SM-KM/omega/README.md

  - Andres Ramirez Ruiz
  - Arturo Pedraza Gonzalez

-# Core
+# Problem Statement

-   *"Keep the track of all your cards payments by optimizing it with the best financial option to do it."*
+   *"Keep track of all your cards payments by optimizing them with the best financial option available."*

+ Problem
+  Many users have multiple credit and debit cards, each with different due dates, balances, and interest rates.
+Managing them becomes confusing and often leads to late payments, high interests, and loss of control.
+The lack of visibility across several banks makes it difficult to take smart financial decisions and avoid debt growth.

+ Solution
+  This app provides a clear and optimized way to manage all your cards in one place.
+It analyses your balances, interest rates, and due dates to suggest the best payment strategy possible, explaining why each recommendation is made.
+This helps users save money, stay organized, and make smarter financial moves without extra effort.

      By:
         - Access balances and current statements of every single one of your credit/debit.
-        - Keep an analysis of different due pay dates of the credit cards, automate of suggest flow to do it depending on the analysis, and show all the proccess or reasoning behind the payment plan suggested and the result, saving some money and debt.
+        - Keep an analysis of different due pay dates of the credit cards, automate of suggest a flow to do it depending on the analysis, and show all the   process or reasoning behind the payment plan suggested and the result, saving some money and debt.